Plain English Summary

 Publication and dissemination plan

-Publication in a high-impact peer reviewed journal by 2019.
+Publication in a high-impact peer reviewed journal.

 IPD sharing plan